NetWatch-team/SSH-AttackPod/README.md

 ## Testing the SSH-AttackPod

-When your SSH-AttackPod is running, all login attempts are being send to the Netwatch project. **This may include any attempt of you to test the system or when you try to login with your normal username and passowrd for your system!**
+When your SSH-AttackPod is running, all login attempts are being send to the Netwatch project. **This may include any attempt of you to test the system or when you try to login with your normal username and password for your system!**

 If you want to test whether the AttackPod is working as expected, you can enable *TEST_MODE* by removing the `#` in the `docker-compose.yml` file.
 This will configure the AttackPod to register and submit the attacks, but the backend will discard the infromation.
 Also it will not take further action.

 *Please remember to revert this change once you have completed your testing!*

 ### 9. [Optional] Test the SSH-AttackPod
 If you want to test whether the AttackPod is working as expected, you can enable *TEST_MODE* by adding NETWATCH_TEST_MODE=true to your .env file.
-This will configure the AttackPod to register and submit the attacks, but the backend will discard themand not take further action.
+This will configure the AttackPod to register and submit the attacks, but the backend will discard them and not take further action.
 Please remember to revert this change once you have completed your testing!

 ### 10. Available container images